andrei-voia/3D_models/README.md

 # 3D models

-A percentage of the 3D the models created by me and used for different projects that i worked on
+A percentage of the 3D the models created by me and used for different projects that i worked
+* All of these models were made in 3ds Max / SketchUp / Zbrush / etc.
 * Some of these models / images were made a long time ago,
 * Some of these images are baked and rendered.